Who’s it for? Campers age 13-18 excited to get outside.

 What do we do?
 Depending on the camp, we could be hiking, climbing, biking, canoeing, kayaking, mountain biking, and more!

-We will spend approximately half of the week in a coastal area sea kayaking, hiking and rock climbing followed by canoeing and hiking in Katahdin Woods and Waters National Monument and Baxter State Park.
+On some camps we will spend approximately half of the week in a coastal area sea kayaking, hiking and rock climbing followed by canoeing and hiking in Katahdin Woods and Waters National Monument and Baxter State Park.

 “Two voices are there – one of the mountains, one of the sea – each a mighty voice.”